Teuvo Teräväinen: Jokerit

 A product of Jokerit's youth system, Teräväinen made his SM-liiga debut on 18 October 2011 at age 17.
 He quickly established his place in the first team and played 40 games en route to winning the Jarmo Wasama memorial trophy for rookie of the year.
 During the season, he then entered the 2012 NHL Entry Draft and was ranked as the second best skater out of Europe by the NHL Central Scouting Bureau.
 He was ultimately selected in the first round, 18th overall, by the Chicago Blackhawks.

 In his second season in the SM-liiga, Teräväinen played 44 games and scored 31 points.
 In the following August, he signed a three-year, entry-level contract with the Blackhawks.
 Teräväinen subsequently participated in Blackhawks' training camp, but returned to Jokerit for the 2013–14 season.

 After Jokerit star centre Ilari Filppula moved to CSKA Moscow of the KHL, Teräväinen was promoted to become the team's new top-line centerman.
 However, he started the season relatively slowly, scoring just two points in his first nine games.
 However, Teräväinen eventually picked up his game and after a successful tournament at the World Junior Championships, went on a 13-game point streak, scoring 5 goals and 18 assists.
 He ended the season with 44 points in 49 games.
 He was named team captain of Jokerit when their captain went down with injury.

 Chicago Blackhawks

-Teräväinen made his debut for the Blackhawks on 25 March 2014.
+Teräväinen made his debut for the Blackhawks on 25 March 2014 in a 4–2 win over the Dallas Stars.

 He scored his first career NHL goal on 16 January 2015 against the Winnipeg Jets.
-During Game 1 of the 2015 Stanley Cup Finals, Teräväinen scored the tying goal before stripping the puck from the Tampa Bay Lightning's J. T. Brown late in the third period, setting up the eventual game-winning goal scored by Antoine Vermette.
-He became the fourth-youngest player to ever score a goal in the Stanley Cup Final (at 20 years, 265 days) and the second-youngest to have a multi-point game in the Cup Final since 1990.
-He won his first Stanley Cup in 2015 with the Blackhawks in his rookie season, scoring ten points in the playoff run.
+During Game 1 of the 2015 Stanley Cup Finals, Teräväinen scored the tying goal on Ben Bishop before stripping the puck from the Tampa Bay Lightning's J. T. Brown late in the third period, setting up the eventual game-winning goal scored by Antoine Vermette.
+He became the fourth-youngest player to ever score a goal in the Stanley Cup Finals (at 20 years, 265 days) and the second-youngest to have a multi-point game in the Cup Final since 1990.
+He won the Stanley Cup in 2015 with the Blackhawks in his rookie season, scoring ten points in 18 playoff games in the run.